NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Experiments

 \textbf{Shiny Scenes.} As NeRFactor's Relight dataset contains mostly Lambertian surfaces illuminated by low-frequency environment light, we further evaluate our method on Ref-NeRF's Shiny scenes \cite{verbin2022ref}, which contains shiny objects.
 To evaluate the relighting ability in a more challenging scenario, We relight the Blender models of car and toaster using Blender Cycles renderer with 7 different high-frequency environment lights.
-Figure~\ref{fig:exp1-relight-viewgen} shows the material factorization and relighting results on the toaster scene.
-The material of both the bread and toaster were correctly predicted, and the relighting results blend in the novel illumination and exhibit consistent non-Lambertian reflection on the surface (notice the reflection of the environment map visible on the toaster).
-As shown in Figure~\ref{fig:teaser}, our reconstructed geometry is even better than NeuS.
-We attribute this advantage to the fact that our method models the reflected illumination during training.
-This makes it easier for the model to interpret shiny objects.
+Fig.~\ref{fig:shiny_visualize} shows the material factorization and relighting results on the toaster scene.
+The bread and toaster material were correctly predicted, and the relighting results blend in the novel illumination and exhibit consistent non-Lambertian reflection on the surface (notice the reflection of the environment map visible on the toaster).

+We further show evaluations of the reconstructed geometry on the Shiny dataset in Fig.~\ref{fig:quant-geometry}.
+The Chamfer distance is calculated by uniformly sampling 5,000 points from the mesh and comparing them to the samplings from ground truth models.
+Our method addresses the geometric ambiguity often found in NeuS by explicitly factoring the illumination, which makes it easier for the model to interpret shiny objects.
+Therefore effectively maintains the convex geometry on the highly reflective region of both the car and toaster model.
+Additionally, our method reproduces smoother surfaces compared to NVDiffrec/mc, showing the superiority of using continuous implicit neural surface representation over a discretized representation.